needsupport/ios-weather-dashboard/README.md

 - Unit conversion (°C/°F)
 - Responsive layout for all iOS devices
 - Support for both OpenWeather API and National Weather Service
+- Offline mode with intelligent caching
+- WidgetKit integration for home and lock screens

 ## Architecture